nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The above diagram looks at the overall structure of how the academic tracker is being implemented.
-This component is split into 7 different classes, their associations and multiplicity as explained in the above diagram x.
+This component is split into 7 different classes, their associations and multiplicity as explained in the above diagram.
 The functions of the academic tracker will be called through the `AcademicRun` class when the program is in academic mode, which will subsequently call the functions in `PersonBook` or `GradeBook`.